 Each person is expected to attend the weekly meetings.
 Absence must be reported to the team leader and Dr. Lu by email.
 Having an exam is an acceptable reason only if the exam is held at the same time of the meeting.
 It is not acceptable if the exam is on the same day at a different time.

-Approximately near the middle of a semester, each person needs to give a presentation (8-10 minutes) explaining the problem this person is solving, not the problem for the team.
-The presentation must provide enough details about the problem, the reason why this problem needs to be solved, the relationship between this problem and the team’s goals, and the planned approach.
+Approximately near the middle of a semester, each person needs to give a presentation (8-10 minutes) explaining the problem.
+The presentation must provide enough details, including the reason why this problem needs to be solved, the relationship between this problem and the team’s goals, and the planned approach.

 Approximately near the middle of a semester, each person needs to fill a peer evaluation of the team members.
 This is an opportunity to find the members that have performed well or poorly.

 Before the semester ends, each person needs to give a presentation (15-20 minutes) about the results.
 This presentation needs to include three important things: (1) details, (2) details, and (3) details.
 What has been done?
 How is the method evaluated?
 What are the results?
 If something “works”, please provide evidence.
 If something is “better”, please provide detailed comparison.
 If something “does not work”, please provide diagnosis.
 Everyone has to practice in advance.
 Everything on every slide must be carefully explained.
 It is acceptable if you include code, as long as you explain.